VictorAndres20/readme-notes/Flutter/README.md

   int _counter = 0;

-  //If you need to initialize a state value
+  //If you need to initialize a state value.
+Like componentDidMount() in React
   @override
   void initState(){
     super.initState();